 Attendance at school is mandatory.
 The right to attend public schools and the compulsory attendance laws apply to all children who legally reside within the boundaries of the Troy Area School District.
 This applies to migratory children.
-Troy Intermediate School follows pupil accounting procedures established in the Pennsylvania Compulsory School Attendance Laws.
-Since good attendance and good grades are highly correlated, Troy Intermediate School attempts to build close contact with parents.
+W. R. Croman Elementary and the Troy Intermediate School follows pupil accounting procedures established in the Pennsylvania Compulsory School Attendance Laws.
+Since good attendance and good grades are highly correlated, we attempt to build close contact with parents.
 Students are reminded that attendance records become part of their permanent school record and can have beneficial or detrimental results depending upon the record established.

-Parents of absent students should call the school at 297-4565 by 9 a.m. if a child is going to be absent from school.
+Parents of absent students should call the school at 297-2750 by 9 a.m. if a child is going to be absent from school.
 Parents of absent children not called in may be contacted to verify the absence.